ColinHeathman/godot-aseprite-spritesheet-importer/README.md

 <img align="center" src="./screenshots/spriteframes.gif" />

+Thanks to Kenney.nl for the sprites used in these examples

 ## Key Features

 - **Support for multiple Layers, Frames, and Slices**: Supports complex Aseprite files with multiple characters or images organized using Layer Groups and/or Slices.
 This is very useful if you want to make a character both the body and equipment in the same file.